-Nevertheless, there are other optics that Fujifilm is currently working on and, according to a source who has been right in the past, the XF 35mm f/1.4 will be refreshed sometime in the neighboring future.
+Nevertheless, there are other optics that Fujifilm is currently working on and, according to a source who has been right in the past

 The new Fuji XF 35mm f/1.4 lens will be compatible with all X-mount interchangeable lens cameras and will surely provide a higher optical quality.
 However, the specs, price, release date, and other technical specs have not been revealed for now.

 When mounted on Fujifilm mirrorless cameras, it will provide a 35mm equivalent of about 52.5mm.
 The current 35mm f/1.4 is out of stock at various retailers, including Amazon, which says that it will ship the lens “within 1 to 2 months”, suggesting that a replacement is nearing.

 Fujifilm’s first weathersealed X-mount lens will feature a maximum aperture of f/3.5-5.6

 In the meantime, the rumor mill is attempting to correct a previous suggestion.
 Unfortunately, it seems like the Fuji XF 18-135mm f/3.5-5.6 R OIS WR lens will not have its maximum aperture brightened at the telephoto end.